MaayanLab/FAIRshake/README.md

 * Point/awards system

 * Improvement to insignia color scale: All colors should have same shades of brightness
-    * Issue: The only thing that should vary between the insignia colors is the red/blue shade.
+    * Issue: The only thing that should vary between the insignia colors is the red/blue shade in order to improve clarity.
 Currently, colors in between are often darker than the two ends of the scale.
 This should be corrected.
     * Possible solutions:
         * Could try other D3 color scales - currently using `d3.interpolateRgb`
         * Use gamma adjust

 * Open comments on evaluation form no matter what option selected, not restricted to 'yes, but:'

+* Insignia is currently dynamically created with JavaScript by the Chrome extension on a resource page, through information received from APIs.
+    * Issue: A more secure implementation should be considered.
+    * Possible solutions:
+        * Creating a static image of the insignia and sending a link to that image with the API.